lulzzz/Tarzan/README.md

-# TARZAN.NFX: A Network Forensix Platform
+# TARZAN.NFX: A Network Forensic Platform

 TARZAN.NFX is a distributed network forensics platform that aims to provide common functionality expected from a modern network forensic tool.
 The platform employs a distributed architecture that enables scaling and extensibility.
 The following technologies form the basic environment for implementation of the TARZAN.NFX: